Why hyperspectral is the future

 Hyperspectral advantage – use of narrowband indices

 Since the beginning in the 1980s, hyperspectral imaging enabled the development of a whole range of narrowband indices that are used for the determination of various characteristics.
-Most of those indices are based on a study for a specific problem, consequently they use the whole range of different wavelengths (link to indices).
+Most of those indices are based on a study for a specific problem, consequently they use the whole range of different wavelengths (Go to Hyperspectral Vegetation Indices).

 When analysing vegetation properties, those indices allow the retrieval of specific information, such as vitality status, chlorophyll content, which directly is related to nitrogen demand, water content, dry matter or leaf area index, just to name a few of those parameters being valuable for agriculture and forestry.